 Ornament Hunting in Willamette National Forest’s Middle Fork Ranger District

-Trail difficulty
+Trail Difficulty

-We’ve hidden trails on wheelchair-accessible trails, family-friendly footpaths, and strenuous hikes all over the Willamette Valley.
-Please check to make sure your chosen trail is suitable for your experience level and abilities; if it sounds easier or tougher than you’d like, we have another 20 or so trails you can choose from throughout the Willamette and Umpqua national forests.
+We've ornaments trails on wheelchair-accessible trails, family-friendly footpaths, and strenuous hikes all over the Willamette Valley.
+Please check to make sure your chosen trail is suitable for your experience level and abilities; if it sounds easier or tougher than you'd like, we have another 20 or so trails you can choose from throughout the Willamette and Umpqua national forests.

-Weather forecasts
+Weather Forecasts

 Snow isn’t unheard of in late November and December throughout the West Cascades.
 Before setting out, check the latest forecast via the National Weather Service, and keep updated on road conditions through the Oregon Department of Transportation’s TripCheck website (which features traffic webcams, road closures, and alerts on an easy-to-use map).
 Bonus points for calling the Cottage Grove Ranger District a day or two before leaving—just to make sure your chosen trail is passable and in good condition.